logto-io/rfcs/draft/0004-user-sign-in-experience.md

 ### 8.5 Additional password and social/SSO verification APIs

-Currently the password verification record was created directly in the sign-in authentication API.
-We can consider providing additional verification APIs to create and verify the password verification record separately.
+Currently the password verification record was created directly via the sign-in user identification API.
+We may provide additional verification APIs to create and verify the password verification record separately.
 This will allow developers to customize the password verification process and create a password verification record outside the sign-in experience.
-Currently the social and SSO verification record was created using the social/SSO authentication API.
-We can consider providing additional verification APIs to create and verify the social/SSO verification record separately.
-This will allow developers to customize the social/SSO authentication process and create a social/SSO verification record outside the sign-in experience.
+Similarly, we can provide additional verification APIs to create and verify the social/SSO verification record separately.
+This will allow developers to customize the social/SSO authentication process and create a social/SSO verification record outside the sign-in experience as well.

 ### 8.6 Open verification APIs

 The verification APIs as well as the verification record can be extended to support other verification circumstances outside the sign-in experience.
-For example, support dynamic MFA verification.
+For example, support dynamic MFA verification and the verification for the user profile updates.

 ## Appendix A. Experience API